 First, though, I’m going to share just a few of the items in my kitchen that I already use and love.
 No homestead kitchen would be complete without a cast iron skillet.
 I made this relatively small investment five years ago and we have used it every day since.

-I also more recently purchased this food processor (which I’m now seeing is cheaper on Amazon than the store where I bought mine!).
-This is not the most expensive brand, but mine has held up well through the tasks I’ve asked of it.
-Grated cheese for a roaster pan full of mac, a season’s peppers for relish, a smooth meat paste for kofta… A food processor has become an essential part of my kitchen.
-Especially if you process large amounts of food at once (and if you grow a garden you do), I can’t recommend a food processor enough.
+I also more recently purchased this food processor.
+This is not the most expensive brand, but mine has held up well.
+Grated cheese for a roaster pan full of mac, a season’s peppers for relish, a smooth meat paste for kofta… If you process large amounts of food at once (and if you grow a garden you do), I can’t recommend a food processor enough.

 My homestead kitchen wishlist

 These are the items I often borrow or long for.
 In places where I have specified brands, it is because I have received personal recommendations for those products that have convinced me to include them.
 These are simply the items I would buy if I was to go on an unlimited kitchen shopping spree.